a-akashdeep/a-akashdeep.github.io/_pages/work.md

 ---

-# What this portfolio shows
+# What this ALL shows

 Across these projects, I want to show more than a list of academic outputs.
 The common thread is practical technical ownership: